Chapter 8.05

 8.05.060 Investigation and notice of violation.

-B. If, after investigation, the enforcement officer determines that there exists a violation of this chapter, the enforcement officer shall serve a notice of violation upon the owner, tenant or other person responsible for the condition.
+B. If, after investigation, the enforcement officer determines that there exists a violation of this chapter, the enforcement officer may serve a notice of violation upon the owner, tenant or other person responsible for the condition.

 C. The notice of violation shall contain a statement of the following:

-3. A reasonable date shall be set for compliance;
+5. A reasonable date shall be set for compliance;

-5. The method of appealing the notice.
+7. The method of appealing the notice in accordance with CHMC 8.05.100;

 D. In the event of violations requiring abatement measures, the required corrective action may include, but shall not be limited to, demolition of structures or buildings and restoration of the area.